yasminvalim/yasminvalim/README.md

-# Hey, I am Yasmin Valim  👻
+# Hey, I am Yasmin  👻

 How you doing?
 I'm a brazillian girl passionate about psychology and technology at the same time, to put it another way: I consider myself fascinated about minds and machines!